mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 }
 ```

 In the example above, we use *ViewModifier*, which wraps the *Group* of views into a stack.
 One of the benefits of *ViewModifiers* is the ability to have a state or subscribe to an environment value.

-To learn more about *ViewModifiers*, check ["ViewModifiers in SwiftUI"](/2019/08/07/viewmodifiers-in-swiftui/) post.
+> To learn more about *ViewModifiers*, take a look at ["ViewModifiers in SwiftUI"](/2019/08/07/viewmodifiers-in-swiftui/) post.

 #### ScrollViews
 The possibility of a short text to be multiline brings another requirement.
 We need to embed our root views into the scroll view to allow the user to scroll the content when it doesn't fit the screen.
 It quickly turns into boilerplate, that's why I've created a special extension to reuse this functionality.